Little Burgundy: Black community

 Starting in 1887, Little Burgundy came to acquire a unique niche as the home of Montreal's working-class English-speaking Black community.
 Montreal’s emergence as a railway hub in the late nineteenth century led to the migration of hundreds of black workers from the United States, the Caribbean, and the Maritimes.
 Sainte-Cunégonde, as the area was then known, became home to a great many African-American, Black Canadian and Afro-Caribbean workers due to its location near Montreal's train stations.
 Many West Indian women, from both the Francophone and Anglophone Caribbean, came to the neighbourhood after the Domestic Immigration Program of 1955 was established.

 To combat poverty and social exclusion, the nascent Black community founded numerous social organizations: the Coloured Women’s Club of Montreal in 1902, the Union United Congregational Church in 1907, the UNIA in 1919, the Negro Community Centre in 1927, and the Elk's Victory Lodge in 1941.
 The parents of American Civil Rights leader Malcolm X met each other in Montreal through their involvement in the UNIA.

 The neighbourhood became famous for producing several talented jazz musicians; Oscar Peterson and Oliver Jones are the two best-known.
 Other jazz artists who had resided in the community were Charlie Biddle and Daisy Sweeney.
 During Prohibition and the later pre-Jean Drapeau years as an 'open city,' Little Burgundy was home to several nightclubs featuring homegrown and international performers; one of them was Rockhead's Paradise, owned by Rufus Rockhead, after whom a street is named.
+Other nightclubs that presented live music include the Café Saint-Michel and the Black Bottom.

 The decline of passenger train travel in the 1950s and 1960s hit the community hard, as hundreds of men were laid off.
 At the same time, Black-owned properties were expropriated by the city to build new highways, and many homes were torn down to clear land for a public housing project.
 Many Black families moved away.
 Little Burgundy, which was once home to 90 per cent of the city’s Black residents, by 1996 was now home to only 2 per cent of all Blacks in Montreal.
 In 1996, 21.2% of Little Burgundy residents were Black.
 By 2016, this number further declined to 15.9%.

 In 2021, filmmaker Henri Pardo created a film titled Dear Jackie, which focused on the once-thriving Black neighbourhood.
 The film shares personal stories and interviews from Black residents who have resided in Little Burgundy, through the use of love letters to Jackie Robinson.
 The film explores the discrimination and racism experienced by the Black community within one of Canada's most integral Black communities.

-Infrastructure

 Transportation

 This neighbourhood is served by the Georges-Vanier station on the Montreal Metro.
 Lionel-Groulx station is also located nearby to the west in Saint-Henri.
 Major thoroughfares are Atwater Avenue, Georges Vanier Boulevard, Guy Street, Saint Antoine Street, Saint Jacques Street, and Notre Dame Street.
 The Ville-Marie Expressway bounds the neighbourhood to the north.